In this introduction to Anaconda Environments, you will learn how to use, create, and manage python environments using the Anaconda distribution.

 Check Installed Packages

 The Anaconda distribution install packages automatically.
-To check what was installed and which version use the following command.
+To check what was installed and which version use the following command in the command prompt.

 $ conda list